 What you can do to help

 It’s super easy to support these bills.

-- Read personal stories of how telecoils in hearing aids have made a significant difference in the lives of people with hearing loss, and why people are supporting these bills.
+- Read consumer testimonials of how telecoils in hearing aids have made a significant difference in the lives of people with hearing loss, and why people are supporting these bills.
 Share your own story with your legislator and on our Loop Seattle Facebook page.
 Include 2-3 statements specific to your experiences and thoughts in support for the bill.

 - Get answers to Frequently Asked Questions about HB 1078 and SB 5210, such as “What’s a telecoil anyway?” and “Will the bill increase taxes or costs?” and “Why both telecoils and Bluetooth technology?”

 - Use the Washington State Legislature website to comment directly on the bills.